nixos-asia/website/en/tutorial/nixos-config.md

     └───nixos: NixOS configuration
 ```

 This flake has a single output, `nixosConfigurations.nixos`, which is the NixOS configuration.

+>[!info] More on Flakes
-See [[nix-rapid]] for more information on flakes.
+> See [[nix-rapid]] for more information on flakes.

-Once flakeified, for activating the new configuration we must use the `--flake` flag.
-For example:
+Once flake-ified, in order to activate the new configuration we must pass the `--flake` flag, viz.:

 ```sh
 $ sudo nixos-rebuild switch --flake .